tr0pical1nternet/eleventy-base-blog/src/templates/work/nigel-lyons.md

 cover:
     slug: nigel-lyons_cover
     alt: nigelyons.com homepage
-tags: [Video Portfolio, Static Site, Node.js]
+tags: [Video Portfolio, Static Site, Node.js, Logo Design]
 ---
 Nigel Lyons is an independent video producer in Washington, DC.
 In 2015, with Sediment Press,  I designed his logo, business card and a portfolio site using WordPress.
 In 2019 we decided to redesign the site as a static single page that would highlight some of his best work.
 The main design considerations were that the site needed to: